English Botany, or, Coloured Figures of British Plants ... Volume IV

 Wellington, George Didsbury, Government Printer, May 1892.
 With many significant articles on Maori history and culture, and the geology, botany and zoology of New Zealand.
 More

-Wellington, John McKay, Government Printer, June 1900.
+Wellington, John Mackay, Government Printer, June 1900.
 With many significant articles on Maori history and culture, and the geology, botany, zoology, and early printing of New Zealand.
 More

 London, Thacker, 1904 (fourth edition)/ 1874.
 More